rocky-k-yu/react-native-web-cocktail-station/README.md

 - Add asynchronous injection of the mini-app router from the microservice

 ## Why I choose this name?
-Having a coffee bench is a cool thing in a workplace for coders.
+Having a coffee bench is a cool thing in coder's workplace.

 A barista who is standing behind her bench can utilise a limited number of ingredients to produce magical beverages.